 2. Evaluating and editing your manuscript

 You can’t afford a copy, line, or book editor.
 But you can afford the tools to help you perform similar functions.

-When you start checking your manuscript, the first step is assessing the consistency of your writing style.
+When you start checking your manuscript, the first step is assessing the consistency of your writing.

 You then need to check overused and repeated words, redundancies, sticky sentences, readability, and transitions.